mathurin186/CKS-Study-Guide/README.md

 -----------------------------------------------------------

 ## Troubleshooting Commands
-* k exec sec -- dmesg | grep -i gvisor        <Here we're able to inspect a pod to see if a runtiemclass has been applied>
+* k exec sec -- dmesg | grep -i gvisor        Here we're able to inspect a pod to see if a runtiemclass has been applied>
+* grep -ri "phrase you're looking for" /var/www/html      With anything Falco, you need to know how to search for specific rules in the multiple files.
+This will save you some time.

 ## Cluster Setup & Hardening